-The scope of evaluation included a limited field investigation, laboratory testing, and analysis for condensation potential.
+The scope of evaluation included field investigation, laboratory testing, and analysis for condensation potential.
 Available design drawings and specifications were reviewed to evaluate possible design deficiencies.
-Fourier transform infrared spectrometry (FTIR) analysis was performed on brown colored water samples removed at the roof eaves and water-soluble compounds of the roof deck components.
+Fourier transform infrared spectrometry (FTIR) analysis was performed on brown-colored water samples removed at the roof eaves and water-soluble compounds of the roof deck components.

-A visual review of the building interior and exterior surfaces was performed.
+A visual review of the building's interior and exterior surfaces was performed.
 The interior area adjacent to a skylight was inspected from a scaffold.
-A 38-mm (11⁄2-in.) hole was drilled through the tongue and groove wood deck, insulation, and bottom layer of OSB to evaluate the absence of a vapor retarder and the condition of the ventilated deck board above.
-Relative humidities and temperatures were measured at several locations inside the building, and at one location outside the building.
+A 38 mm (11⁄2 in.) hole was drilled through the tongue-and-groove wood deck, insulation, and bottom layer of OSB to evaluate the absence of a vapor retarder and the condition of the ventilated deck board above.
+Relative humidities and temperatures were measured at several locations inside the building and at one location outside the building.
 Pressure differential between the outside and inside of the building was measured twice during our fieldwork.
 Borescope inspections were performed at two locations of the exterior pool area walls to evaluate the wall construction and to verify absence of a vapor retarder.

-In order to evaluate the affect of the predicted condensation on the roofing system components, shingles were removed from the exterior roof surfaces to expose the OSB boards.
-Shingles were removed in several areas including an area adjacent to a skylight, and an area in the field of the roof.
+In order to evaluate the effect of the predicted condensation on the roofing system components, shingles were removed from the exterior roof surfaces to expose the OSB boards.
+Shingles were removed in several areas including an area adjacent to a skylight and an area in the field of the roof.

 A steady-state water vapor diffusion analysis was performed for the typical roof and wall sections to verify the potential for condensation in the existing structure.
 The analysis was also performed for the proposed repairs to investigate their potentials for condensation.
-The analyses provided the location of the surfaces on which condensation potentially occurs as well as the quantity of condensed water.
-Analyses were performed in accordance with ASTM C 755-85, Standard Practice for Selection of Vapor Retarders for Thermal Insulation.
-Analyses were performed for the following outdoor temperature and relative humidity conditions:

-- ASHRAE summer and winter design conditions [1] - NOAA average January, February, and July conditions [2] - Conditions observed on March 1, 1995 during the field investigation
+The analyses provided the location of the surfaces on which condensation potentially occurs, as well as the quantity of condensed water.
+Analyses were performed in accordance with Annex A1 of ASTM C 755-85, Standard Practice for Selection of Vapor Retarders for Thermal Insulation.
+Analyses were performed for the following outdoor temperature and relative humidity conditions: ASHRAE winter design, average January, average February, conditions observed on March 1, 1995, during the field investigation, ASHRAE summer design, and average July.
+The indoors was assumed to be at standard indoor pool conditions of 27°C (80°F) and 95% RH.